Walt Disney World Monorail System

 Tokyo Disneyland Monorail Info

 There's something else about the Tokyo Disney Resort Line that certainly deserves mention - Its trains are driverless.
 The individual Liners (as they are called) are controlled from a central location by an automated (but monitored, of course) system.
-A single Cast Member rides in the tail of each Liner to ensure that guests have fully boarded the vehicle before its doors are closed. info from
+A single Cast Member rides in the tail of each Liner to ensure that guests have fully boarded the vehicle before its doors are closed.

 The Japanese trains are designated as such: 1-Blue / 2-Yellow / 3-Purple / 4-Green / 5-Peach.

-(remember Disneyland Tokyo is not owned by Disney, its a franchise owned by the Oriental Land Company, so things are done a bit different there)
+(remember Disneyland Tokyo is not fully owned by Disney, its a franchise owned by the Oriental Land Company, so things are done a bit different there)

 Tokyo Disneyland's monorail does not have the "Mark" designation